 The UNT site learnanywhere.unt.edu helps students transition to online courses in temporary situations and includes resources on Canvas and Zoom.

-Our fall 2020 schedule isavailable on our courses and schedule page.
+Our fall 2020 and spring 2021 schedules are available on our courses and schedule page.

 - Traditional in-person classes are listed with a specific classroom, for example GAB 511.

 - Classes listed as INET meet fully online with no regularly scheduled meetings and no in-person meetings.

 - Classes listed as Remote come in two basic types:

 - If no meeting time is listed, the remote section is what we are calling "asynchronous."
 It works much like an INET section in that it will not have regularly scheduled meeting times.
 Some of these sections have Saturday in-person on-campus midterm exams.